 Standard Wrench Sizes and Socket Sizes in Order

-Wrench Sizes and Socket Sizes Chart | SAE to Metric in Order: I used to have all of the SAE standard wrench and socket sizes in order memorized and could tell you instantly what size was next in order from small to large and which metric socket or wrench was equivalent.
+Standard and Metric Wrench Sizes and Socket Sizes | SAE to Metric Conversion | Wrench and Socket Sizes in Order: I used to have all of the SAE standard wrench and socket sizes in order memorized and could tell you instantly what size was next in order from small to large and which metric socket or wrench was equivalent.
 That was decades ago, back in my days as a mechanic and industrial technician.

 wrench size chart

-Easily convert wrench and socket sizes from SAE to metric.
-This article includes a printable standard wrench size chart, a bolt to wrench size chart, an interactive wrench size calculator, comprehensive drive size recommendations, mention of what size torque wrench to use for differing applications, and a SAE to metric conversion video
+This post includes a printable standard wrench size chart, a bolt to wrench size chart, an interactive wrench size calculator, comprehensive drive size recommendations, mention of what size torque wrench to use for differing applications, and a SAE to metric conversion video.

 Over the years, I've completely forgotten where some of the most common box end, open end wrench and socket sizes fit in.
 After a quick search yielding no real good results containing all of this information, I've decided to create a reference SAE (inches) + Metric (mm) page and size chart for myself and others to refer to.
 So without further ado, here are the results.